 Section 101(c) provides for the impounding of infringing articles during the pendency of an action for infringement "upon such terms and conditions as the court may prescribe."
-Section 101(d) provides for delivery for destruction of all infringing copies or devices for making such copies "as the court may order."
-There is some indication in the legislative hearings that the discretion given to the court in these provisions may have been intended to give some measure of protection to the innocent infringer.
-Similarily, section 101(b) provides, in lieu of actual damages and profits, for "such [statutory] damages as to the court shall appear to be just," within a specified range of minimum and maximum amounts; and section 116 contains a provision by which "the court may award to the prevailing party a reasonable attorney's fee as part of the costs."
-In granting these various ramedies, the courts may mitigate the remedies accorded various remedies, the courts may mitigate the remedies accorded against an innocent infringer.
+Section 101(d) provides for delivery for destruction of all infringing copies or devices for mak-ing such copies "as the court may order."
+There is some indication in the legislative hearings that the discretion given to the court in In the legislative hearings that the discretion given to the court in these provisions may have been intended to give some measure of protection to the innocent infringer.20 Similarily, section 101(b) provides, in lieu of actual damages and profits, for "such [statutory] damages as to the court shall appear to be just," within a specified range of minimum and maximum amounts; 21 and section 116 contains a provision by which "the court may award to the prevailing party a reasonable attorney's fee as part of the costs."
+In granting these various remedies the courts may mitigate the remedies accorded various remedies, the courts may mitigate the remedies accorded against an innocent infringer.